Tom Hewlett: Career

+Burton Albion

 Hewlett signed his first professional contract with Burton Albion in June 2020.
 He made his senior debut for the club on 8 September 2020 as a substitute in a 3–3 EFL Trophy draw with Peterborough United, in which Burton lost on penalties.

 On 3 August 2022, Hewlett joined Northern Premier League Premier Division club Belper Town on a short-term loan.
 On 25 November 2022, Hewlett joined Hednesford Town on a one-month loan deal.

+On 4 August 2023, Hewlett joined National League North club Hereford on a three month loan.
+He made his debut as a substitute in the opening league fixture of the season.

+Non-League

+In May 2024, despite being offered a new short-term contract at Burton, Hewlett opted to sign for Southern League Premier Division South club Poole Town.

+On 5 June 2025, it was announced that Hewlett had signed for fellow Southern League Premier Division South club Weymouth.
+He debuted for Weymouth in the 4–2 friendly win against Portland United on 5 July 2025.

+In September 2025, Hewlett joined Southern League Division One South club Shaftesbury.